Georgia Education Mentorship (GEM)

 - be able to take LEAD 2100: Georgia Education Mentorship during both the fall and spring semester of their participation

-- be able to participate in outside-the-classroom activities during both the fall and spring
+- be willing and able to participate in leadership and professional development events and activities throughout the year

 - complete an interview with the GEM Advisory Board

-- Students can expect to be notified of their application status by May 1, 2015.
+Students will be notified of their application status by May 1.

 GEM Course Description

-LEAD 2100: Georgia Education Mentorship (1 credit hour): Students shadow executive mentors, participate in leadership and professional development programming, and complete related assignments.
+LEAD 2100: Georgia Education Mentorship (S/U, 1 credit hour): Students shadow executive mentors, participate in leadership and professional development programming, and complete related assignments.
 Note: GEM members take this course both Fall and Spring semesters of their year of participation.
 LEAD 2100 is repeatable for credit.